-I’m in the lobby of a breathtaking luxury hotel.
+I am enjoying a vat of Champagne in the lobby of a breathtaking luxury hotel.

 Your first reason is The Two Rooms.
 Ingredients are an obnoxious male guest; a dodgy Prime Minister on a moral crusade; a high-class call-girl; some cigar-smoking Russian ice-hockey fans; an angry Japanese sushi chef; and a macabre twist.
 Is it my favourite?
 Perhaps it is.